nhayward/book-light-editorial/pages/02.services/_services/boxes.md

         package: true
         content: "<span class=\"first-character\">T</span>**he Shiny Submission:**\nIf you are planning on querying agents, this is the package for you.
 We take your submission materials and offer in-depth feedback, giving you steps to make it shiny before sending it off to agents.
 This package includes a critique of your query, synopsis, and first 50 pages.
 It results in a 2- to 4-page letter.\n\n**Cost:** $300, flat rate\n\n<a class=\"button\" href=\"/contact?form-select=shiny#contact\">Get Started</a>\n\n\n\n"
     -
-        package: false
-        content: "<span class=\"first-character\">D</span>**evelopmental Edit:**\nA developmental edit will help you refine your writing by working on story structure, pacing, character development, voice, clarity, and plot.
-It looks at the big picture as well as writing technique.
-You will receive a 7- to 12-page analysis breaking down strengths and weaknesses in your manuscript as well as comprehensive margin notes within your pages. _Includes a 1-hour coaching call._\n\n**Cost:** Starts at 2.5 cents per word\n\n<a class=\"button\" href=\"/contact?form-select=developmental#contact\">Get Started</a>\n"
-    -
         package: true
         content: "<span class=\"first-character\">T</span>**he Neon Indie Bundle:**\nAre you an indie author or planning to self-publish?
 This bundle gives you everything you need to polish your manuscript before publication.
 We will take you from big-picture edits all the way to spelling and grammar fixes.
 This bundle includes a manuscript evaluation, a second-round review (the Glow Package), and a copyedit. \n\n**Cost:** 3.4 cents per word; note that word count will change between rounds of editing\n\n<a class=\"button\" href=\"/contact?form-select=neon#contact\">Get Started</a>"
     -